scaleoutsystems/digital-pathology-tutorial/README.md

 ## Configuring a client to attach to a FEDn network

 The below instructions assume that you have access to a pre-deployed FEDn Network.
-To set up a FEDn network either obtain an account in Scaleout Studio (SaaS) or follow the instructions here to set up the network yourself: https://github.com/scaleoutsystems/fedn.
+To set up a FEDn network either obtain an account in Scaleout Studio (SaaS) or follow the instructions here to set up the network yourself on your own servers: https://github.com/scaleoutsystems/fedn.

 ### Setting up the client structure and local environment